Gregorio Barbarigo: Veneration

 Bishop Barbarigo was distinguished by his piety and heroic patience and miracles quickly bore witness to his sanctity.

 His holiness was observed in his life enough to the point that the faithful started to press the competent ecclesial authorities to launch the process for sainthood with the informative phase of the investigation ending on 11 July 1716; the formal introduction to the cause came under Pope Innocent XIII on 3 July 1723.

 His remains were exhumed on 25 May 1725 and allegedly found to be incorrupt with his nephew Bishop Giovanni Francesco Barbarigo leading the exhumation initiative.
 However, the report of the examining physicians was actually equivocal.
 While medical professionalism prevented them form saying the body was incorrupt, popular opinion and ecclesiastical expectations were otherwise.
 The report stated that the condition of the body was "wondrous" which fell short of miraculous, a distinction largely lost upon those interested.
-Pope Clement XIII beatified Barbarigo in 1761 while Pope John XXIII canonized Barbarigo in mid-1960.
-The beatification seemed all the more fitting for Clement XIII since his mother - Vittoria Barbarigo - was a distant relative of the late cardinal.

-That latter pope - while he was a simple priest - signed a petition in 1911 addressed to Pope Pius X requesting Barbarigo's cause go forward for the late cardinal to become a saint; Pius X did so on 28 February 1912 when he issued the decree to resume the cause.
+Pope Benedict XIV beatified Barbarigo on 20 September 1751.
+The future Pope John XXIII, while still only a priest, signed a petition in 1911 addressed to Pope Pius X requesting Barbarigo's cause go forward for the late cardinal to become a saint; Pius X did so on 28 February 1912 when he issued the decree to resume the cause.

 John XXIII is said to have felt a close kinship with the late cardinal and was also said to have manifested a lifelong devotion to him and his work as a model and so included him in the General Roman Calendar of 1960 while assigning 17 June as the liturgical feast since 18 June was assigned to another.
 But the 1969 revision to the calendar saw the removal of his name which left his feast to a celebration in local calendars.
 His liturgical feast remains affixed at present to 18 June.

 The Church of San Gregorio Barbarigo alle Tre Fontane in Rome is dedicated to him.